Icehawk78/FrozenCookies/README.md

 What's new?
 -----------
 2018 Aug 6
-- New option "Harvest Bank" to select a higher Bank than for Frenzy/Clicking Frenzy if you want to get the maximum return from harvesting Bakeberries, Chocoroots, White Chocoroots, Queenbeets or Duketaters
+- New "Harvest Bank" option to select a higher Bank than for Frenzy/Clicking Frenzy if you want to get the maximum return from harvesting Bakeberries, Chocoroots, White Chocoroots, Queenbeets or Duketaters
+- Scenario selection for harvesting

 2018 Aug 4
 - Automatically blacklists Sugar Frenzy and Chocolate Egg